mapwelo/wizard-tech-hooks/README.md

 # wizard-tech-hooks
-all of mapwelos custom wizard tech for bedrock and java hacked clients.
+archive of tech for bedrock and java hacked clients from me or others